 A fraud risk assessment is a procedure to evaluate your company’s fraud vulnerability, risks, and current defenses.

 The fraud risk assessment procedure should be both fact-based and inventive.
-Those performing the evaluation should be aware of existing fraud tactics, consider who might misuse their corporate procedures or programs, and identify how they would do it.
+Those performing the evaluation should know existing fraud tactics, consider who might misuse their corporate procedures or programs, and identify how they would do it.

-The outcomes of fraud risk assessments are an important component of a fraud control plan, which provides details on the company’s strategies, procedures, and present countermeasures to address the assessed fraud threats.
+The outcomes of fraud risk assessments are an important component of a fraud control plan, which details the company’s strategies, and procedures, and presents countermeasures to address the assessed fraud threats.

 What is the Main Purpose of a Fraud Risk Assessment?